 Edward Westen said, “Now, to consult the rules of composition before making a picture is a little like consulting the law of gravitation before going for a walk.
 Such rules and laws are deduced from the accomplished fact; they are the products of reflection . . .”

-According to Ansel Adams, a photo can just as well be successful by ignoring several rules intentionally or unknowingly.
-Edward Weston added, “There are rules, and we endure them whether we want it or not, and these are the result of a lot of thinking”.
-Before breaking the rules, I believe it is important to know or understand some of the rules.
+According to Ansel Adams, a photo can just as well be successful by intentionally or unknowingly ignoring several rules.
+Edward Weston added, “There are rules, and we endure them whether we want it or not, and these result from a lot of thinking.”
+Before breaking the rules, I believe knowing or understanding some of the rules is essential.

 Master Ansel Adams again put all this in perspective when he said, “There are no rules for good photographs.
 There are only good photographs.”

-“Framing” with, for example, trees, bridges, arches, gates etc., creates a “see-through effect” that can help to attract attention to the focal point of your landscape image.
-This also helps to place the image in a certain context, as it is then told that the image is part of, for example, a historical context, or natural environment, etc. Moreover, it gives additional depth and, like lead-in lines, leads the eye to the main focal point.
+“Framing” with trees, bridges, arches, gates, etc., creates a “see-through effect” that can help attract attention to the focal point of your landscape image.
+This also helps place the image in a certain context, as the viewer is then told that the image is part of a historical context, natural environment, etc. Moreover, it gives additional depth and, like lead-in lines, leads the eye to the main focal point.

-Gary Winogrand once said, “Photography is about finding out what can happen in the frame.
+Gary Winogrand once said, “Photography is about discovering what can happen in the frame.
 When you put four edges around some facts, you change those facts.”

-The edges around the frame are important in the composition because they also define what fits into the frame or not and how the elements in the frame relate to each other.
+The edges around the frame are essential in the composition because they also define what fits into the frame and how the elements relate.
 The art of reduction cannot be underestimated.
 The fewer objects or elements in a picture, the more impact they will have.
 Concerning this point, I invite you to read my blog on minimalism.

 The boundaries of your frame depend on what you decide to include or exclude from your picture.
-When one focuses on a certain object, it sometimes happens that unwanted elements pop up within the framework or vice versa.
-It also happens frequently that essential elements are not sufficiently present in the image.
-Some subjects also might need so-called breathing or negative space, so they are not stuck to the frame.
+When focusing on a particular object, unwanted elements sometimes pop up within the framework or vice versa.
+Essential elements are also frequently not sufficiently present in the image.
+Some subjects might also need breathing or negative space to avoid being stuck to the frame.

 Perspective and foreground (focal point)

-Finding the right spot may be simply a matter of spending a few minutes walking around the location.
-Look at your landscape from all possible viewpoints, and move left, right, up or down.
-And try using different elements in the foreground.
+Finding the right spot may be as simple as spending a few minutes walking around the location.
+Look at your landscape from all possible viewpoints and move left, right, up, or down.
+Try using different elements in the foreground.
 If necessary, take a few test shots until you are happy with your angle and frame.

 As mentioned in a previous blog, a photo is a two-dimensional representation of a three-dimensional reality.
 Therefore, perspective is one of the features that can make a photo particularly fascinating.